SherG/sherrieg/content/blog/desantis-state-guard/index.md

 Well, yes, that is how state guards work: the commander-in-chief <em>is</em> the governor.
 State guards operate under the military laws of the state they are based in.
 The Pentagon doesn't control state guards and never has.
 So why mention the Pentagon?

-The headline seemed to suggest something novel is occurring ("proposes a new civilian military force") when in fact, it's just a reconstitution of the Florida state guard.

-This normally would be a low-priority - even boring - news story, but a stream of sensationalism followed with claims that DeSantis wanted a private army that would ominously do his bidding.
+Reconstitution of a state guard would be a low-priority - even boring - news story, but a stream of sensationalism followed with claims that DeSantis wanted a private army that would ominously do his bidding.
 I admit I fell for the clickbait myself! ("He wants what?" -click- "Oh!
 It's just a story about reconstituting a state guard!")

 Following the news, current and former elected officials took to Twitter comparing the prosposed state guard with "hand-picked secret police" that a "wannabe dictator" would turn into "his own vigilante militia like we've seen in Cuba."